johnnyawesome/floatingCubes/README.md

 ## How it works

-- The cubes are Objects
+- The cubes are objects
 - The grid of cubes is a two-dimenaional array
 - The wave-patterns are generated with two-dimensional [perlin noise](https://p5js.org/reference/#/p5/noise)